maxwellito/vivus/readme.md

 This feature is still in beta and a bit fragile, it allow you to script the animation of your SVG.
 It's not the sexiest code ever, but quite flexible, and easy to use, I would say.
 The behaviour is quite different, let's see.

 First, the animation must be set with the type script.
-The behavious is the same as `oneByOne` : synchronous.
+The behaviour is the same as `oneByOne` : synchronous.
 At this point, the attributes duration and delay are the default value for each path element (so not global for the entire animation, as before).
 It means, if the options define 20 for duration and 2 for delay : each path element will take 20 frames to be draw, and 2 frames before to start.

 Second, define a custom rules for each element in your SVG via extra attributes in your SVG DOM :